If you can't send or receive messages, or have trouble connecting to Google Messages on web, try the following suggestions below.

 Try other troubleshooting steps

-- There’s not enough space on my device: If you get a notification that Messages may not send or receive messages until more space is available, try these tips to free space.
+- There’s not enough space on my device: If you get a notification that Google Messages may not send or receive messages until more space is available, try these tips to free space.

 - I’m getting unreadable text messages: If you switched from a phone with visual voicemail to one without, and you get unreadable texts from your mobile carrier, troubleshoot your voicemail notifications.